Documenting Processes for Small Business

 Use verbs so that it’s clear what the task is.

 - Store your process so that everyone can see them and organised by category and clearly named.

-- Keep them easy to update – online docs and short videos can work well, or process management software
+- Keep your process documentation easy to update.
+Online documents and short videos can work well, or you can use process management software.

 - Use consistent document names throughout